 In a large mixing bowl, whisk together all dry ingredients.
 Add in all remaining wet ingredients, including the milk and flax egg once thickened.

 Heat and lightly grease a waffle iron.
-Mine has 5 settings, I usually put it somewhere between the 3rd and 4th.
+Mine has 6 settings, I usually put it on the 5th since these take a bit longer to cook than regular waffles.

 Once it’s ready, add the batter and close the lid.
 Let cook until it beeps or the light turns green.